2 out of 2 rated this helpful Rate this topic

 The numeric value to be converted.

-pszBuf [out]
+[out] pszBuf

-Type: PTSTR
+Type: PSTR

 A pointer to a buffer that, when this function returns successfully, receives the converted number.